foxfox59/lyllyplayer/README.md

 ---

+## Known issues

+  - DisplayFusion has a slight conflict/race situation with how LyllyPlayer handles "always on top" - for now, use the Compatibility settings in DF.
+I'm going to fix this at some point, just not right now.

+---

 A multi-function desktop audio player with minimal external requirements: **ffmpeg** for any audio output, and **yt-dlp** for Youtube functionality.
 Supports login cookies from browser if you have **node.js**, but not required for playback in most cases.
 Supports either pasting a direct Youtube playlist ID/URL or searching from Youtube.